-In iOS 15, Apple is allowing users to disable automatic Night Mode in their iPhone’s Camera app.
+Since the release of iOS 15, Apple has allowed users to disable automatic Night Mode in their iPhone’s Camera app.

 Make no mistake – the Camera app’s Night Mode is a great asset.
 The feature intelligently recognizes when a scene is too dark to photograph using normal methods, and – through a dose of hardware-software synergy – it extends the shutter time to take in more light, resulting in brighter, less grainy shots.

 Night Mode is toggled automatically based on the level of brightness.
 But that auto-switching can equally be an annoyance: there are plenty of reasons you might not want a slow shutter speed – even in poor light – and when the lighting is borderline, the feature has a tendency to switch on and off repeatedly.